When I was $21,427 in credit card debt, I thought credit cards were evil - so I cut up each and every single one, vowing never to use them again.

 Price protection through a credit card offers a reimbursement for the difference in price depending on how long between the purchase and the price drop.
-Citi is one card that offers a good price protection program.
-If the price drops at least $25 within 30 days of the purchase, you can request a refund of the difference.

 The downside here, if any, is that these price protection programs require you the consumer to be vigilant about watching for price drops after your purchase.

 You know as well as I do, we never do this.

 This probably explains why the credit card companies offer this.
 It’s a great way to promote the benefits of using their credit card and they don’t lose much since few people take advantage of the service.

 There’s a lot of fine print and rules that come with this protection, so before you start carelessly buying anything at any store, contact your credit card provider and make sure you understand the extent of which you are protected.

 Most credit cards give additional discounts to consumers when they shop at brands they partner with.

 I know CapitalOne and Chase have new offers updating every month.
 These offers change all the time and may require you to select the offer to qualify for the discount first.